opencog/opencog/opencog/learning/pattern-index/README.md

 ## Additional motivation for the Pattern Index

-The Pattern Index internal structure have been designed to allow building the index in the disk (rather in in RAM) and without the need af having an actual AtomSpace in memory.
+The Pattern Index internal structure have been designed to allow building the index in the disk (rather in in RAM) and without the need of having an actual AtomSpace in memory.

 This is relevant because one would be able to build an index (entirely in the